-Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue
+Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 It is Monday morning.
 Your support inbox has 47 new tickets from the weekend.